develatter/develatter/README.md

 ## 🌱 Interests

-I'm currently working to improve my skills in *Rust*.
+I'm currently working to improve my skills in *Python, AI and Big Data*.

-I'm also exploring *Kotlin* and its capabilities, both for cross-platform app development and backend programming.

 ---